The Invisible B.O.M.

 I also tried the liberal parsing example from above and using it was the first time I stopped getting an error.
 Now I could actually see output from the file and inspect its contents.
 So I printed the first line to the console and got something that looked like the following:

 This was my first indication that there was something wrong that I could not see but I needed to dig a little deeper.
-I needed to see all the individual characters of that first element, "\"Date\"".
+I needed to see all the individual characters of that first element, "\"Date\""

-Huh.
-Why is that "" the first element of the array?
+the first element of the array?

 Well would you look at that.
 A quick google search of those numbers revealed they were the BOM of UTF-8 encoding.